 9.5 Notices, agendas, minutes and associated papers will be emailed where possible to all steering group members, three days prior to the meeting.

-9.6 The minutes of each steering group meeting will be taken back to the Full Council for review.
+9.6 The minutes of each steering group meeting will be taken back to the Full Council for ratification.

-9.7 The Terms of reference will be reviewed every six months throughout the project and amended as required.
+9.7 The Terms of reference will be reviewed annually throughout the project and amended as required.

 10. Terms of Reference